IDesign’s customers range from some of the largest Fortune 100 companies to the smallest startup.

 If you are going to the clinic, be prepared, bring your questions, bring your project and be ready to participate.
 Just as important, bring an open mind.
 You'll get out of this clinic everything you'd like to get, but you have to know what it is.
 It's different from any other class because you have to put yourself to work in the environment with the projects you are not familiar with, with people you just met.
 Raise your concerns about your work, life, everyone would love to hear them because we are all have similar ones and would like to know how to fix them, as such, the this class will benefit any level of people, from developer to a Senior Architect.

-Just to let you know, the class really opened my eyes to a whole different way of seeing things.
+Just to let you know, the Architect's Master Class really opened my eyes to a whole different way of seeing things.
 I remember getting back and telling a co-worker that I felt like I’d been working in black & white before and after the class everything was in color.

 Cheers & Thanks!